The Shadows: 1970s

 The group began 1970 by appearing on the BBC's review of the '60s music scene, Pop Go The Sixties, performing "Apache" and backing Richard on "Bachelor Boy", broadcast across Europe and BBC1, on 31 December 1969.
 This was followed by Marvin and a reconstituted Shadows becoming resident guests on Richard's debut TV series for the BBC, It's Cliff Richard!

+In July 1970, Australian musician John Farrar moved to Britain and was invited to become a member of Marvin, Welch & Farrar.
+By that time, Olivia Newton-John and Welch had become engaged, and Farrar and Welch became two of her songwriters and producers.

+While The Shadows were famous for their instrumental work, Marvin, Welch & Farrar were a trio, vocal harmony group.
+They were favourably compared to USA folk close harmony group Crosby, Stills, Nash and Young (a.k.a.
+CSNY) and The Hollies.

+Their second album, Second Opinion (1971), produced by Peter Vince, was voted one of the best ever sounding albums recorded at Abbey Road studios by EMI Records' sound engineers in a private poll during the 1970s.
+The band lasted until 1973.

-The group were chosen by BBC Head of Light Entertainment Bill Cotton to perform the Song for Europe in the 1975 Eurovision Song Contest.
+In 1975, a reconstituted Shadows were chosen by BBC Head of Light Entertainment Bill Cotton to perform the Song for Europe in the 1975 Eurovision Song Contest.
 The Shadows recorded six songs, seen each week on a weekly television show It's Lulu, on BBC1 and hosted by Lulu, a former Eurovision winner.
 The group taped all six performances in the TV studio before the series itself began, with the video cut into the weekly show.
 For the presentation of the songs on week seven and the announcement of the result on week eight, the pre-recorded performances were run again.

 Two of the songs ("No, No Nina" and "This House Runs on Sunshine") were co-written by members of the group.
 The public voted for "Let Me Be the One", composed by Paul Curtis, to go to the Eurovision final in Stockholm, Sweden in 1975.
 There, the group came second to the Dutch entry, Teach-In's "Ding-A-Dong".
 Having long stepped out of Richard's shadow, this was a rare excursion into vocals for a band known for instrumentals (although they had cut vocal tracks on most albums, plus some singles 'B' sides, and had four charting vocal singles in the '60s).
 Welch sang lead and let the world know when, forgetting a couple of words, he turned to colleagues and said "I knew it" in range of his microphone.
 Author and historian John Kennedy O'Connor notes in The Eurovision Song Contest – The Official History that they were not a popular choice to represent the UK and the viewers' postal vote was the lowest in 'Song For Europe' history.